be_ixf;ym_202407 d_15; ct_50

 Investing can be intimidating.
 Especially for beginners.

 The deck seems stacked against new investors.
-The stakes – a relaxing retirement, a new home, a child’s college tuition—are high.
+The stakes – a comfortable retirement, a new home, a child’s college tuition—are high.
 Time is short; judgment difficult; and having unlimited options is confusing.

-Although no two investors have the same goals, almost all investment plans can benefit from a long investment horizon.
-The biggest mistake, then, is to not begin at all.
+Although no two investors have the same goals, almost all investment plans can benefit from a longer-term investment horizon.
+The biggest mistake, then, may be not to begin as early as possible.

 But let’s say you are ready to start investing.
-How do you proceed with confidence?
+How do you proceed with more confidence?

 Below we review new investor’s most common mistakes and, more importantly, how to avoid them.

-Investment Pitfall #1: Don’t Invest Before Creating a Plan
+Investment Pitfall #1: Investing Before Creating A Plan

 What are your investment goals?

-This is where an investment professional can help.
-Discussing your financial situation with an expert will allow for a realistic assessment of your return potential and risk tolerance.
+This is where an investment pr ofessional can help.
+Discussing your financial situation with an investment professional may allow for a realistic assessment of your return potential and risk tolerance.
 From there, goals can be prioritized, scaled back, or enlarged accordingly.

 Finally, an investment plan helps minimize emotional decisions.
-Market declines can trigger panic selling.
-However, if declines are accounted for in advance they will be psychologically easier to handle.
+Market declines sometimes trigger panic selling.
+However, if declines are accounted for in advance, they can be psychologically easier to handle.

 Losses hurt.
-And they hurt more than the equivalent gains feel good.
+And they tend to hurt more than the equivalent gains feel good.

-Having an investment plan will provide a road map to deal with the urges created by natural turns in the market cycle.
+Having an investment plan can provide a road map to help deal with the urges created by natural turns in the market cycle.

 Making emotional decisions rarely yields good results in any situation, let alone when your money is at stake.

-Investment Pitfall #3: Don’t Try to Time the Market or Pick Winners
+Investment Pitfall #3: Trying to Time the Market or Pick Winners

 A falling knife has no handle.
 It’s a fool’s errand to call market tops or bottoms.